torlenor/torlenor.github.io/_posts/2020-10-23-machine_learning_reinforment_learning_kalah_part1.markdown

 ## MaxScoreRepeat agent

 The base strategy for this agent is the same as the MaxScore agent.
-The difference is, that it will prefer a move were it will hit its own end zone with its last seed, meaning that it can get another move.
+The difference is, that it will prefer a move were it will hit its own end zone with its last seed, meaning that it can take another move.
 This is implemented in such a way to exploit the possibility of having more than one additional move if the board permits that.
 This can easily be implemented by always taking a look at the possible moves starting from the left of the board going right and picking the first where a repeating play is possible.

 ## Minimax agent

-The minimax algorithm [[4]](#r4) is a very common decision rule in game theory, statistics and many other fields.
+The minimax algorithm [[9]](#r9) is a very common decision rule in game theory, statistics and many other fields.
 One tries to minimize the possible loss for a worst case (maximum loss) scenario.

 The pseudo code for the algorithm (take from Wikipedia) is given by: